allenc125789/TCCR-OBS-StreamDeck/README.md

 _________

-### Electronics
+### Hardware
 The electronics includes a STM32 on a dev board (blackpill), and a self-made hat with a few buttons for control.
 It acts as an HID-USB keyboard device that sends keyboard characters to control the timer software in OBS.

-### Python Script (Driver)
+### Software
-A python script that utilizes OBS's webcontrol system.
+A compiled, and uncompiled version of a python script that utilizes OBS's webcontrol system.
 It stores values and translates button presses from the controllers into various functions for complex control over OBS.

 ________